 Earl started his life living in foster homes as he explained his journey and his love of music.
 Again we witness the goodness of music as a healing power which, like so many other stories, literally saves peoples lives, mine included.

-The one on one interview was a life moment for me personally as I remember being totally drawn to the 1973 song "The Love I Lost" by Harold Melvin & The Bluenotes on Philadelphia International Records, its sad story of letting go of a love in.
+The one on one interview was a life moment for me personally as I remember being totally drawn to the 1973 song "The Love I Lost" by Harold Melvin & The Bluenotes on Philadelphia International Records, its sad story of letting go of a real love.
 Then years later realising that the beat of the song was at 120bpm so was perfect to be re-covered for the dance floor again.
 In 1993 West End feat Sybil took the song back to the UK singles chart, narrowly missing the #1 spot, peaking at #3 whilst hitting #1 in the UK Club Charts where it stayed for 5 weeks.

 Earl Young (born June 2, 1940, Philadelphia) is a Philadelphia-based drummer who rose to prominence in the early 1970s as part of the Philly Soul sound.
 Young is best known as the founder and leader of The Trammps who had a hit record with "Disco Inferno".
 Young, along with Ronnie Baker and Norman Harris (the trio best known as Baker-Harris-Young), was the owner of the Golden Fleece record label.